 Why do you say Black, brown and Indigenous people are more exposed?

 We are more exposed because of the kinds of jobs that we have: the frontline jobs of home health aides, postal workers, warehouse workers, meat packers, hospital orderlies.
 And those frontline jobs—which, for a long time, have been invisibilized and undervalued in terms of the pay—are now categorized as essential work.
 The overrepresentation [of people of color] in these jobs doesn’t just so happen.
 (Nothing differential by race just so happens.)
 It is tied to residential and educational segregation in this country.
 If you have a poor neighborhood, then you’ll have poorly funded schools, which often results in poor education outcomes and another generation lost.
 When you have poor educational outcomes, you have limited employment opportunities.

 We are also more exposed because we are overrepresented in prisons and jails—jails where people are often financial detainees because they can’t make bail.
 And brown people are more exposed in immigration detention centers.
 We are also more likely to be unhoused—with no access to water to wash our hands—or to live in smaller, more cramped quarters in more densely populated neighborhoods.
 You’re in a one–bedroom apartment with five people living there, and one is your grandmother, and you can’t safely isolate from family members who are frontline workers.

-And why are people of color less protected?
+Why have people of color been less protected?

-We are less protected because in these frontline jobs—but also in the nursing homes and in the jails, prisons and homeless shelters—the personal protective equipment [PPE] has been very, very slow in coming and still may not be there.
+We have been less protected because in these frontline jobs—but also in the nursing homes and in the jails, prisons and homeless shelters—the personal protective equipment [PPE] was very, very slow in coming.
 Look at the meatpacking plants, for example.
 We are less protected because our roles and our lives are less valued—less valued in our job roles, less valued in our intellect and our humanity.

 You’ve noted that once infected, people of color are more likely to have a poor outcome or die.
 Could you break down the reasons?